harness/developer-hub/docs/platform/variables-and-expressions/harness-expressions-reference.md

 `<+INFRA_KEY>` references the infrastructure key, which is a unique string that identifies a deployment target infrastructure.

-The infrastructure key is a combination of `serviceIdentifier`, `environmentIdentifer`, and a set of values unique to each infrastructure definition implementation (Kubernetes cluster, etc.) hashed using `SHA-1`.
-For example, in case of a Kubernetes Infrastructure, the infrastructure key is a hash of `serviceIdentifier-environmentIdentifier-connectorRef-namespace`.
+The infrastructure key is a combination of `serviceIdentifier`, `environmentIdentifier`, and a set of values unique to each infrastructure definition implementation (Kubernetes cluster, etc.) hashed using `SHA-1`.
+For example, for a Kubernetes Infrastructure, the infrastructure key is a hash of `serviceIdentifier-environmentIdentifier-connectorRef-namespace`.
 The format is `sha-1(service.id-env.id-[set of unique infra values])`.

 `<+INFRA_KEY_SHORT_ID>` is a shortened form of `<+INFRA_KEY>`.
 The shortened form is obtained by removing all but the first six characters of the hash of the infrastructure key.